🥁First strategy #webinar of the year: 31 January❗ Join @kvantomme to learn about how to build your #strategy for c… https://t.co/pTIjAapD7s

 How?

-Steve introduces an API description page template for the technical writer and the workflow that goes with it:
+Steve introduces an API description page template for the technical writer and the workflow that goes with it:- Before writing: get a thorough understanding of the API (interview the API developers, reference documentation),

 An example with the (dummy) Nostromo API @szabosteve #apidays #apidaysparis pic.twitter.com/ugauefutPp